 - B.S., Central-South University of Technology

-Professor Chen is a frequent contributor to media publications in China on topics of economic policy, market development, institutional reform and historical research.
+Professor Chen is a frequent contributor to media publications in China on topics of economic policy, market development, institutional reform, and historical research.
 His work has been widely published and regularly featured in major newspapers and magazines in the United States, Hong Kong, China and many other countries.
 His Chinese books include: How Is Wealth Created?
 (2005), Media, Law and Markets (2005), Why are the Chinese Industrious and Yet Not Rich (2008), Irrational Overconfidence (2008), The Logic of Finance (2009), 24 Wealth Lectures (2009), Assessing China’s Economic Growth of the Past 30 Years (2010), On the China Model (2010), The Logic of Finance 2: Path to Individual Freedom (2015), Introduction to Finance (2018) and Introduction to Investment (2019).
-He is currently working on a book manuscript, Logic of Civilization, that explores a number of human innovations, including mythology or magic and supernatural beliefs, technologies, social structures, cultural norms, religions, financial markets, and the welfare state.
+He has recently published a two-volume long history book in Chinese titled Logic of Civilization, that explores a number of human innovations, including mythology or magic and supernatural beliefs, technologies, social structures, cultural norms, religions, financial markets, and the welfare state.
 He has received research awards including the Graham and Dodd Award (2013), the Pacesetter Research Award (1999), the Merton Miller Prize (1994), and the Chicago Board Options Exchange Competitive Research Award (1994).
 He has also received a number of book awards in China and Hong Kong, among which are 23 awards for The Logic of Finance in China and Hong Kong, and the best book award from hexun.com for Why are the Chinese Industrious and Yet Not Rich.

 Professor Chen received his PhD in financial economics from Yale University in 1990; MS in systems engineering from Changsha Institute of Technology in 1986; and BS in computer science from Central-South University in 1983.
 He was Assistant Professor of Finance at University of Wisconsin – Madison (1990-95); Associate Professor of Finance at Ohio State University (1995-99); and Professor of Finance at Yale University.
-He has been AGI Director and the Victor and William Fung Professor in Economics at HKU since July 2016.
+He has been an endowed professor since joining HKU in July 2016.
 In July 2019, Professor Chen was conferred the title of Chair Professor of Finance in recognition of his contribution to finance.

 - Finance Theory